 Although during the week the L.I.C.
 Community Boathouse sponsors adult-only kayaking opportunities, on select Wednesdays and Saturdays families are welcome to try kayaking in Hallets Cove in the wonderful Socrates Sculpture Park.
 Check the calendar for more info.
 Read our full kayaking roundup for important tips about kayaking with kids in NYC.

 Village Community Boathouse – West Village & Prospect Park

 Pier 40 at Houston Street and the Hudson River and Prospect Park Lake on the Southern End near Well House Lake

 Manhattan: April-November, Sundays starting at noon; Tuesdays at 6pm; Prospect Park: Mid-June-September, Saturdays, noon-4pm

 In addition to rowing sessions in the New York Harbor in a Whitehall gig, this organization also offers free boat building sessions to the public.
 Check the calendar for a full list of events.

 Hunts Point Riverside Park, Lafayette Avenue between Edgewater Road and the Bronx River

-May-September: Saturdays noon-5pm
+May-September: Saturdays and Sundays 1pm-6pm

 Explore the Bronx River in wooden rowboats crafted by local teens as part of Rocking the Boat’s youth development program.
 The weekly community rowing sessions let participants boat independently or you can explore the water on guided tours.
 No registration required.
 Children must be accompanied by an adult.
-The nonprofit also runs a catch-and-release fishing program.

 East River C.R.E.W. – Upper East Side